zhenrong-wang/int-string-parser/README.md

 `.\my-int-parser.exe test102string103tobe0023parsed 0102`

+If everything goes well, you'll see the output below:

+    INFO   : Parsing the integer 102 started ...

+    FOUND  : Parsed out 102 at position 4, # 1.

+    SUMMARY: Parsed out 1 integer string 102.

 # 4 Bugs and Communications

 Any bugs or problems found, please submit issues to this repo.
 I'd be glad to communicate on any issues.